 ADMISSION PROCEDURES AND REQUIREMENTS

 Students are admitted into the program once a year in the Fall semester.
 Special Respiratory Care application forms are available on the Respiratory Care College website.
 Applicants who have previously applied, and wish to reapply, must resubmit applications.
 Approximately 25 students are admitted to the program each year.
 Selection is based on criteria approved by the Skyline College Administration and consistent with state regulations.
 For further information on the Respiratory Care Program, please call (650) 738-4457.

 Prior to starting classes, students admitted to the program are required to complete a satisfactory physical examination, immunization documentation verifying freedom of communicable disease, a social security referenced background check, and a drug test.

 Full-time registration is required, and all courses must be taken in sequence.
-Credit may be given for previous coursework.
+Credit may be given for previous comparable coursework.
 A minimum grade of C is required in all coursework.
 To determine specific General Education requirements, contact the Counseling Department.

 Admission to the Respiratory Care Program requires the following minimum entrance requirements:

 - High school graduation or equivalent.

-- Presently enrolled in or completed with a grade of C or better:
+- Completed with a grade of C or better:

 - Chemistry equivalent to CHEM 192 or 410.